technologies-of-history/course/schedule.md

 - Marc Van De Mieroop, _Philosophy before the Greeks: The Pursuit of Truth in Ancient Babylonia_ (Princeton, 2015), pp. 3–31.
 [Available on D2L]

 ### Digital Assignments
-- Visit the [Cuneiform Digital Library](https://cdli.ucla.edu/) and view a cuneiform tablet from any one of the digitized tablets accessible on the site.
+- Visit the [Cuneiform Digital Library](https://cdli.earth) and view a cuneiform tablet from any one of the digitized tablets accessible on the site.
 A good way to find a tablet that’s been translated is to run a “Full Search” and type a single word into the “Translation” search box.
 Use your imagination to think about what sorts of words or terms might be preserved on a cuneiform tablet.
 - Visit [Machine Translation and Automated Analyses of Cuneiform Languages](https://cdli-gh.github.io/mtaac/) and read their About page.
 Think about what it means to make a computer read ‘human’ languages, and what it means for humans to try to ‘read’ computer languages.

+**Digital Tools 1 Assignment due Friday by 11:59 pm**

 ## Week 4: Romans and their Capitals